-A. All your food and equipment must be carried in a single backpack, so choose light weight items.
-Temperatures may range between 30 and 90oF, and you may experience rain or snow.
+A. All your food and equipment for the current trip must be carried in a single backpack, so choose light weight items.
+Temperatures may range between 30 and 85F, and you may experience rain or snow.
 Bring clothing that can be layered to suit the conditions.
 Plan carefully so you have enough clothing, but not more than you need.
 There are no medical facilities on the island; be sure to bring any medications you require.
-Alert us and you field partner to any medical conditions that may require attention.
+Alert us and your field partner to any medical conditions that may require attention.

-B. Any required medications, sleeping bag, rain gear (pants & hooded jacket), sturdy hiking boots, comfortable camp shoes, socks, warm hat, gloves, turtle-neck shirts, t-shirts, fleece jacket, pants (warm & light weight) long underwear, shorts or zip-off pants, “baseball” hat, mosquito head net, camp towel, small soap, shampoo, toothpaste, insect repellent, personal notebook, packable daypack, headlamp, sunscreen, pocket knife, watch (with second hand).
+B. Any required medications, sleeping bag, rain gear (pants & hooded jacket), sturdy hiking boots, comfortable camp shoes, socks, warm hat, gloves, turtle-neck shirts, t-shirts, fleece jacket, pants (warm & light weight), long underwear, shorts or zip-off pants, “baseball” hat, mosquito head net, camp towel, small soap, shampoo, toothpaste, insect repellent, personal notebook, packable daypack, headlamp, sunscreen, pocket knife, watch.

 Temperatures will likely range between 30F and 85F.
 You will experience rain, and possibly snow.
 Bring clothing that can be layered to suit the conditions.
 Plan carefully so you have enough clothing, but not more than you need.